The World is dealing with the unknown.

-The concern should be more about the impacts on our economy and our overall way of life as in essence, the world may need to shut down.
+The concern should be more about the impacts on our economy and the permanent changes to our overall way of life in the future, as in essence the world has shut down.

 Companies are being forced to work out ways to do business in the virtual world, rather than the real world.

-Social gatherings are being cancelled.
-Sporting events are being cancelled or held behind closed doors with no spectators.
+Sporting events are cancelled and if they do recommence they will be held behind closed doors with no spectators.

 Many people are self isolating, some because they’re worried, some because they need to.

 How long do you self isolate though out of fear of contracting the virus?
 You may be behind closed doors for 12 months working on that scenario.
 This virus won’t be going away in a hurry and it will be a while before a vaccine is available.